 - Endorse and promote the core values of NASN and utilize the NASN/ANA Standards of Practice.

 - Develop and promote educational opportunities.

-- Offer CNE/CPDU credit at division and state level offerings/meetings and through online offerings.
+- Offer CNE/CPDU credit at state level offerings/meetings and through online offerings.

 - Actively seek quality programs that will provide CNE/CPDU credit.